simov/grant/README.md

 /connect/:provider/callback
 ```

 You login by navigating to the `/connect/:provider` route where `:provider` is a key in your configuration, usually one of the [officially supported](#grant) providers.
-Additonally you can login through a [static override](#static-overrides) key defined for that provider, in your configuration, by navigating to the `/connect/:provider/:override?` route.
+Additionally you can login through a [static override](#static-overrides) key defined for that provider, in your configuration, by navigating to the `/connect/:provider/:override?` route.

 ## Redirect URL